SsnL/blog/about/index.md

   creditlink: http://texturelovers.com
 ---

 I am a second-year undergraduate student at the great University of California at Berkeley.
 I enjoy my majors, computer science and statistics, as well as my intended minor, philosophy.
-My fields of interests are
+My fields of interests are:

 + Artificial intelligence
 + Machine learning